 The concept of creating meaning out of adversity is critical to resilience.
 In the book, “The Happiness Advantage,” Shawn Achor (2010) discusses the concept of “falling up” which refers to people who experience adversities and bounce back to higher levels of functioning.
 One of my very good friends told me about the majestic eagle.
 The eagle is one of the few birds which run into storms and use the strength of the whirling storms to reach greater heights until the eagle rises above the storm and glides effortless on the winds of the storms.

-A great example of resilience is the story of Bill Wilson, one of the founders of Alcoholic Anonymous.
+A great example of resiliency is the story of Bill Wilson, one of the founders of Alcoholic Anonymous.
 Bill Wilson, influenced by Carl Jung’s idea that any effective treatment of addiction requires a spiritual component, utilized this spiritual component to attain recovery from alcoholism.
-Carl Jung speakingofjung.com conceptualized that addiction to alcohol is like a thirst for wholeness and this thirst can only be met through a spiritual or religious experience (union with God).
+In the website speakingofjung.com, Carl Jung conceptualized that addiction to alcohol is like a thirst for wholeness and this thirst can only be met through a spiritual or religious experience (union with God).
 In his attempt to help other people struggling with alcoholism, Bill Wilson started the twelve step program, Alcoholic Anonymous.
 He clearly used his struggle for recovery and resiliency as motivation to start a worldwide movement to help others struggling with addiction.
 Bill Wilson created his recovery to create meaning and purpose to help others.

 It is comforting that positive psychology argues that creating meaning, purpose and happiness are internally motivated.
 This is very helpful when the pandemic has shut much of the outside world.